A global shadow lemma and logarithm law for geometrically finite Hilbert geometries: Introduction

 \section{Introduction}

-In this work, we prove a global version of the \emph{shadow lemma} (\cite{sullivan79, sullivan84, StratmannVelani}) for the Patterson-Sullivan measures associated to geometrically finite strictly convex real projective manifolds.
+In this work, we prove a global version of the \emph{shadow lemma} (\cite{sullivan79, sullivan84, StratmannVelani}) for the Patterson--Sullivan measures associated to geometrically finite, strictly convex real projective manifolds.
 We then apply it to obtain a \emph{logarithm law}, as in \cite{sullivan82}, which provides asymptotics for the maximal cusp excursion for generic geodesics and relates it to the dimension of the limit set.
-Several of our results also apply in the more general metric context of $\delta$-hyperbolic spaces which satisfy certain regularity and growth conditions.
+Our results follow from more general statements we will prove in the context of hyperbolic metric spaces which satisfy certain growth conditions for the parabolic subgroups.

 A convex real projective structure is given by a properly convex domain $\Omega$ in real projective space $\mathbb RP^n$, with an action by a discrete group $\Gamma$ of projective transformations preserving $\Omega$.
-The quotient manifold $M = \Omega/\Gamma$ inherits a natural metric $d_\Omega$ called the \emph{Hilbert metric}.
+The quotient manifold $M = \Omega/\Gamma$ is called a {\em convex projective manifold}, and inherits a natural metric $d_\Omega$ called the \emph{Hilbert metric}.
 If $\Omega$ is strictly convex, geodesics for the Hilbert metric are simply straight lines.
-The moduli space of these geometries is frequently nontrivial and includes the example of hyperbolic space of constant negative curvature.
+The moduli space of these geometries is frequently nontrivial and includes the example of hyperbolic structures of constant negative curvature.

 A Hilbert geometry $(\Omega,d_\Omega)$ is in general only Finsler, meaning the metric comes from a norm, but this norm does not necessarily come from an inner product.
-Once $\Omega$ is preserved by a noncompact group of projective transformations, the Hilbert geometry $(\Omega,d_\Omega)$ is Riemannian if and only if $\Omega$ is an ellipsoid (\cite{sociemethou}, \cite[Theorem 2.2]{crampon_handbook}).
-Moreover, aside from the special case of the ellipsoid, these Hilbert geometries are not $\CAT(k)$ for any $k$ \cite{marquis_handbook}.
+Once $\Omega$ is preserved by a non-compact group of projective transformations, the Hilbert geometry $(\Omega,d_\Omega)$ is Riemannian if and only if $\Omega$ is an ellipsoid (\cite{sociemethou}, \cite[Theorem 2.2]{crampon_handbook}).
+Moreover, aside from the special case of the ellipsoid, these Hilbert geometries are not $\CAT(k)$ for any $k\leq 0$ \cite{marquis_handbook}.
 Nonetheless, as Marquis states in \cite{marquis_handbook}, we may think of Hilbert geometries as having ``damaged nonpositive curvature.''
 In particular, a strictly convex Hilbert geometry with a large isometry group has many properties resembling negative curvature.